An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Too many render-blocking resources

-• Missing cache policies that requires the browser to recall the image every trip instead of caching it
+• Missing cache policies that require the browser to recall the image every trip instead of caching it

 • Images and CSS that can be delayed until needed but instead load as a render-blocking asset.
-For example, you don’t need to load that huge image in a menu flyout that only appears when the user performs an action of hovering over it.
+For example, you don’t need to load that huge image in a menu flyout that only appears when the user hovers over it.

 #6.
 SEO Tags in the Head Section